Come to the

 The Festival: Oral storytelling is an art for all ages, from the cutest kids and the hippest adults through the wisest grandparents.

 Saturday and Sunday we offer several performances for adults and older kids, a family program and more workshops.
-In 2013, we are hosting an invitational spoken word slam for local high school students.
+We are alsohosting an invitational spoken word slam for local high school students.

 Mission Statement: The Bay Area Storytelling Festival promotes the timeless, contemporary art of storytelling by presenting todays finest talents.
 The festival showcases the power of stories to bridge generations, celebrate diverse cultures, and build and connect communities.